Football in Tuvalu

-Association football is the most popular sport in Tuvalu.
-Football in Tuvalu is governed by the Tuvalu National Football Association (TNFA).
-The TNFA became an associate member association of the Oceania Football Confederation (OFC) on 15 November 2006 with a further reinstatement on 16 March 2020.
-The TNFA has been wanting to become a full member of the OFC and a member of FIFA since 1987.
+Association Football is the most popular sport in Tuvalu, a small island nation in the Pacific.
+The Tuvalu National Football Association (TNFA) governs the sport and became an associate member of the Oceania Football Confederation (OFC) on 15 November 2006, reinstated on 16 March 2020.
+Tuvalu has been seeking full membership in both the OFC and FIFA since 1987 but has not succeeded due to infrastructure and population limitations.
+The national team participates in regional competitions like the Pacific Games.
+Domestic football includes local leagues and tournaments on Funafuti and other islands, fostering community engagement despite limited resources.

-History of the Sport

 The earliest records of football in Tuvalu date back to the 1979 South Pacific Games where Tuvalu competed.
 They defeated Tonga, but lost their other two matches.
 This qualified them for a play-off against Kiribati, which they would win on penalties before losing to Guam national football team.
 A league was active by 1980, with Nauti FC being founded in that year, and it would continue until 1991 when renovations prevented access to the airstrip for training or the Tuvalu Sports Ground for matches.
 It would reform in 1998 and has so far lasted to the current day.
 The women's league would form in 2009, though this would prove to be more sporadic and there is less evidence for it.
 In the modern era the men's league typically includes clubs from all the main islands, with A and B divisions, along with 2nd teams from the larger clubs.
 The women's league, in contrast, is much smaller, with only a handful of clubs participating.
 Typically the leagues are formatted as a group stage, either a single group of up to 8 teams or 2 separate groups of up to 4 teams.
 Then teams qualify for a semi-final and a final to determine the champions for that year.

 Additionally, with league seasons being short, there are multiple competitions per year.
 In the modern era a typical year contains the league, the NBT Cup and at least one of a handful of other competitions such as: the Tuvalu Games (from 2008 to 2017), the Independence Cup (where teams compete under their island's name), the Christmas Cup and more.
 The ministry of education, youth and sports have also organised tournaments and a men's C-Division was formed in the 2022 NBT Cup for veteran's football.
 Otherwise the same clubs compete, though results can vary a little more.
 These tournaments are typically organised for both genders, though sometimes there have been insufficient teams for a women's division.